rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 What has gone wrong? **The first mistake we did was to design a file format in the first place**.
 This is an extremely hard problem, and the slightest mistake has huge and expensive consequences.
 This is better left off to dedicated working groups.

-Let's now see the disadvantages in detail.
+Let's now see the disadvantages of HDF5 in detail.

 ### Single implementation